Anne-Linde/motif-probability/README.md

 This hypothetical motif can be defined as follows using the function defineMotif.R: motif <- defineMotif(Amin = c(3, 0), Amax = c(4, 1.5), duration = 30, nEpochsMin = 60/15)

-Note that the nEpochsMin is required to determine the number of epochs corresponding to the duration and epoch length of the accelerometer data used to fit the hsmm
+Note that the nEpochsMin is required to determine the number of epochs corresponding to the duration and epoch length of the accelerometer data used to fit the HSMM

 2. Parameters of a fitted HSMM
 For data reduction purposes an HSMM is fitted on the high dimensional accelerometer data using the mhsmm package.